stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “This ain't good,” he said.
 “This ain't good at all, Ambrose.
 He's cold as ice, and he's sweating like a pig.
 He's barely breathing, either.
 We need to get the lad out of here and pretty damn quick.”

 “We can't move him yet,” Havelock had not taken his eyes off the square of blackness.
 “I don't want anyone stepping outside the ward.
-It seems to be holding at least some of this back, whatever it is, and until we know more...”
+It seems to be holding at least some of this back, whatever it is, and until we know more…”

 Something moved in the blackness.
 Julia gasped.
 She couldn't say with certainty how she knew, but she knew it was something big.
 Something immense.
 Something coiling, or uncoiling, or roiling.
 She had lost all sense of perspective.